information

 SAP Ariba is an eCommerce website that facilitates the procurement process.
 It helps to streamline and automate buyer’s and seller’s ability to connect and find each other.
 SAP Ariba is scheduled to replace the BuySpeed system in August 2025.

-After winning work with the City, vendors will need to register SAP Ariba to get paid (excluding payments using Procurement Cards).
+To receive payment from the City, vendors must register in SAP Ariba (excluding payments using Procurement Cards).

 Equity, Diversity and Inclusion in Contracting Resources